Testosterone Therapy Anti-Aging and Metabolic Health

 Testosterone deficiency is associated with poor body composition, decreased bone mineral density, sexual dysfunction, and depressed mood.
-It may also be linked to increased risk of cardiovascular health, although more research is needed.
+It may also be linked to an increased risk of cardiovascular health, although more research is needed.

 We have testosterone replacement therapy treatment centers in Florida, Kentucky, Costa Rica, Mexico, and Panama.